tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

   - **self-blame:** I should have done differently or I'm a bad father
 - positive self-talk is about breaking through the above negative patterns of thought it's not about convincing yourself that life is great but rather about freeing yourself from a cycle of negative thinking for example if you say "I'll never manage it," ask yourself instead: "what can I do in order to manage it?"
 - in a nutshell self-talk serves two different functions first concentration and second motivation
-- *talking to myself is the only way I can be sure of intelligent conversation - Edmund Blackadder *
+- *talking to myself is the only way I can be sure of intelligent conversation - Edmund Blackadder*

-## active listening how we are (not always) all ears
+## active listening - how we are (not always) all ears
 - paradoxically in our age of constant communication the raw material of conversation has actually disappeared: listening.
 Genuine real listening is a rare commodity and a great gift, because you are giving to the person you are listening to your most valuable asset your attention

 - **listen don't talk**